Back

 This is the same as the previous image except there is now an arrow from the decimal point in 690 point zero zero pointing up to a new decimal point directly above it in the solution area between the 8 and the 7.
 This makes the final solution 28 point 75.

-Note: It is important to keep all the numbers lined up neatly in their columns when doing division problems like this so you can keep track of things like the decimal point and bringing down the correct digits.
+Note: It is important to keep all the numbers lined up neatly in their columns when doing division problems in order to keep track of the decimal point and bring down the correct digits.

 )